 IMPORTANT: International students in F-1 status are required to study full-time.
-Undergraduate students must register for a min. of 12 credits and graduate students must register for 9 credits.
+Undergraduate students must register for a minimum of 12 credits and graduate students must register for 9 credits.
 You can register for only one online course towards your full-time requirement.

 In this video, Mari talks about the benefits of Degree Works.

-Degree Works is a comprehensive academic advising, transfer articulation, and degree audit solution that aligns students, advisors, and institutions to a common goal: helping students graduate on time.
+Degree Works is comprehensive academic advising, transfer articulation, and degree audit solution that aligns students, advisors, and institutions to a common goal: helping students graduate on time.

 To access Degree Works: